xychenmsn/string-schema/docs/string-syntax.md

 # String Syntax Guide

-Simple Schema's string syntax provides an intuitive way to define schemas using human-readable text.
+String Schema's string syntax provides an intuitive way to define schemas using human-readable text.
 This syntax is particularly effective for LLM-based data extraction.

 ## Basic Syntax